andrewbutterfield/RTEMS-SMP-Formal/formal/promela/ISSUES.md

 typedef RtemsModelSemMgr_Context Context;
 ```

-So, we have either to decide that every test context has a field `queue_id`,
+So, we have to pass in the relevant fields,
-of we have to have manager-local contexts with names like `msgMgrIdNull`.
+rather than the whole context, to these functions.

 ## Testbuilder